 Offered: Fall.

-HIST 306 - The Age of the Reformation (4)
+HIST 306 - Protestant Reformations and Catholic Renewal (4)

-The religious crisis of the sixteenth century is studied, including the political, economic, and intellectual context within which the Reformation occurred.
+Students explore religious crises intertwined with the social, political, economic, and intellectual history of the fourteenth through seventeenth centuries that produced modern times..

 Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.